Why termites generally aren't covered by homeowners insurance

 - Termites start to "swarm" when winter weather turns warmer, often after rainfall; they're attracted to light, so turn off outdoor lights during swarming season.

-- Obtaining a pest inspection from a certified pest inspector is always worthwhile (even if you don't think you have termites).
+- Obtaining a pest inspection from a certified pest inspector may be worthwhile (even if you don't think you have termites).

 - Don't stack firewood next to your house, as that can attract termites.